Rule of Law Video Contest presented by the CBA Rule of Law Task Force

 • Must demonstrate understanding of chosen rule of law concept

-• Judging focuses on message clarity and educational impact
+• Judging focuses on message clarity, educational impact, and viewer engagement

 Submission Requirements

-• Individual or group student submissions only (scholarship prize to be shared among group members)
+• Individual or group submissions only (prizes to be shared among group members)

 • Digital release forms must be agreed to (included in submission form)